hanhanwu/Hanhan_Applied_DataScience/README.md

   * binning
 * derived features
 * one-hot features
+* decision tree paths as the feature
 * Methods to deal with categorical features
   * [Categorical Encoding Methods][37]
     * It has one-hot and other label encoding methods
     * `TargetEncoder` can be used when the categorical column contains lots of uniquen values (High-Cardinality), such as zipcode
+  * Concat multiple categorical features as 1 feature
   * Convert to value frequency or response rate, aggregated value.
 Also for categorical value, we can use part of the value and convert to numerical values
 * Normalize data into [0, 1] without min, max
   * We can use sigmoid function `exp(x)/(exp(x) + 1)` to normalize any real value into 0, 1 range